-Role of the Compensation Committee
+Role of the Compensation Committee and Independent Consultant

 Our Compensation Committee sets the total direct compensation of our named executive officers.
 Our Compensation Committee also sets the financial performance targets for our named executive officers' annual cash incentive compensation and vesting terms for their equity awards, including performance-based awards.
-Our Compensation Committee has engaged Hay Group, an independent compensation consultant, to advise it on executive and director compensation matters.
-Hay Group also assists the Committee in gathering and analyzing comparative compensation data both from among the companies in Hay Group's Retail Executive and Management Total Remuneration Survey (the "Retail Survey") and from our peer group, each as described in more detail below.
-With the goal of maintaining the effectiveness of our executive compensation program, and to keep it consistent with our compensation philosophy, our Compensation Committee reviews the reasonableness of compensation for our executive officers, including our named executive officers, and compares it with compensation data from the Retail Survey and our peer group.
+Our Compensation Committee has engaged Hay Group, an independent compensation consultant, to advise it on executive and Director compensation matters.
+Hay Group also assists the Committee in gathering and analyzing comparative compensation data both from among the companies in Hay Group's Retail Executive and Management Total Remuneration Survey and from our peer group, each as described in more detail below.
+With the goal of maintaining the effectiveness of our executive compensation program, and to keep it consistent with our compensation philosophy, our Compensation Committee reviews the reasonableness of compensation for our executive officers, including our named executive officers, and compares it with compensation data from Hay Group's retail survey and our peer group.

 Hay Group serves at the discretion of the Compensation Committee and meets privately with the Compensation Committee and with its Chairman.
-At the direction of the Compensation Committee, our Chief Executive Officer works with Hay Group to review comparative compensation data and makes recommendations for base salary, annual cash incentive compensation, and long-term equity incentive compensation for our named executive officers other than himself.
+At the direction of the Compensation Committee, our Chief Executive Officer works with Hay Group to review comparative compensation data and makes recommendations for base salary, annual cash incentive compensation, and long-term equity incentive compensation for our named executive officers, other than himself.
 Compensation for our Chief Executive Officer is set by the Compensation Committee, without any involvement by the Chief Executive Officer or other named executive officers, based on recommendations made by Hay Group.
+The Compensation Committee has assessed the independence of Hay Group pursuant to the SEC rules and has determined that the work provided by Hay Group did not raise a conflict of interest.